 Most of the instructions I found recommended 4-inch PVC in 2-1/2 to 3 foot lengths.
 My daughter and I made eight (8) 20-pound tent weights (two for each leg) in an afternoon by changing the diameter and length of the PVC.
-The materials cost about $75, less than the cost of commercially produced weights.
+The materials cost about $75, less than the cost of commercially produced concrete weights.

 How to Make Canopy Weights